secretstartups/handbook/infrastructure/platforms/index.html.md

 * Increase Kubernetes cluster utilization and resilience.
 (Delivery and Scalability teams, link to be added)
 * Reduce the time to recover from unexpected usage, and increase application resilience to all types of growth on GitLab.com.
 (Delivery and Scalability, link to be added)

-## Day-to-day
+## How we work

+### Communication

-1. We collaborate on sub-department level items in the `#s_platforms` Slack channel.
+We collaborate on the section level items in the [#s_platforms](https://gitlab.slack.com/archives/C02D1HQRTKQ) Slack channel.
+This channel is used to share important information with the wider team, but also serves to align all teams in Platfroms with the common topic.

+For communication between managers, we have [#infra-platforms-reports](https://gitlab.slack.com/archives/C010QV6RRB3) channel.
+Everyone interested is welcome to join this channel if they find the topics interesting.
+We also have a confidential managers channel that is used to discuss staffing issues affecting all teams that require additional coordination.
+This channel receives 1-3 messages every month.

+Once per week, we hold a `Platforms leads call` to align on action items related to carreer development, general direction or answer any ongoing questions that have not been addressed async.
+The call is cancelled when there are no topics added on the morning of the call.

+### Projects

-1. We endevour to keep issues and epics up to date with the latest status of our work.
+We endevour to keep issues and epics up to date with the latest status of our work.
 Every Wednesday, the DRI for a project is expected to update the status block in the epic description.
 This enables other engineers and other managers to have good information about projects in an asynchronous fashion.

-1. Any issues, OKRs or other items outside of projects that require status tracking should be updated each Wedensday.
+### OKR

+OKRs (or other items outside of projects) that require status tracking should be updated each Wednesday.
+When updating the progress percentage of any given KR, it is not necessary to provide extensive notes.
+One sentence with a link to a larger update is sufficient in most cases.
+It is also acceptable to do a check-in without providing a note, but be advised that several updates in a row with no percentage change, and no additional details will need to be discussed with your manager.